Blablabla3012/RedBulb-Inversion/README.md

 # Synergies
 The Stairway
-* evil beggars
+* evil beggars ✅
 * pound of flesh for items
 <a/>

-Sanguine Bond
+Sanguine Bond ✅
-* no sanguine bond spikes in demonic Angel ✅
+* no sanguine bond spikes in demonic Angel
 * spawn confessional in angelic devil
+    * spawns in center of room -> maybe change position, but: layout is "dangerous"
 <a/>

 # ToDo:
-sanguine \
 unwanted behavior with dataHolder:
 * spawn item in demonic Angel, leave, reenter: on pickup: player gets broken heart
 * spawn item in angelic Devil, leav, reenter: on pickup: blocks Angel